OverSoft/PasswordValidator/README.md

 });
 ```

+valueIsValid is a boolean indicating the value is validated or not
+validationErrors is an array of strings containing the errors that were generated during validation

 Alls validation requirements are optional, meaning if you don't pass (for example) maxLength, the value is not checked for a maximum length.